bergkvist/pylagraph/README.md

-# Precompiled LAGraph/GraphBLAS shared libraries in a wheel
+# LAGraph/GraphBLAS in a PyPi-wheel

-## Why?
-The idea of this package is to make it easier for other developers to create Python bindings for GraphBLAS/LAGraph without needing to set up their own build system for GraphBLAS/LAGraph.

-Since this package doesn't contain any Python C-bindings, it doesn't depend on a specific Python ABI version - and only needs to be published once per platform and desired GraphBLAS/LAGraph version.
+Multiplatform prebuilt wheels with GraphBLAS/LAGraph shared libraries.

 ## Installation
 ```sh
 pip install lagraph
 ```

+## Why?
+The idea of this package is to make it easier for other developers to create Python bindings for GraphBLAS/LAGraph without needing to set up their own build system for GraphBLAS/LAGraph.

+Since this package doesn't contain any Python C-bindings, it doesn't depend on a specific Python ABI version - and only needs to be published once per platform and desired GraphBLAS/LAGraph version.

 ## Supported platforms
 - Linux